artix-linux/artools/README.md

 $HOME/.config/artools/artools.conf
 ~~~

-If the userconfig is present, manjaro-tools will load the userconfig values, however, if variables have been set in the systemwide
+If the userconfig is present, artools will load the userconfig values, however, if variables have been set in the systemwide

 ~~~
 /etc/artools/artools.conf